fujiapple852/trippy/README.md

 trip --print-tui-binding-commands
 ```

-Specify the location of the trippy config file:
+Specify the location of the Trippy config file:

 ```shell
 trip www.example.com --config-file /path/to/trippy.toml